 The great state of Tennessee has several destinations perfect for a romantic getaway.
-If you’re looking to stay in the US, Tennessee offers a lot for anyone looking to explore some picturesque mountain ranges or explore the nightlife in Nashville or Memphis Tennessee offers plenty of exciting cultures, natural beauty, and guaranteed adventure for honeymooners.
-Here are our 5 recommended romantic getaways in Tennessee.
+If you’re looking to stay in the US, Tennessee offers a lot for anyone looking to explore some picturesque mountain ranges or explore the nightlife in Nashville or Memphis.
+Tennessee also offers plenty of exciting cultures, natural beauty, and guaranteed adventure for honeymooners.

 Helicopter Ride Over the Smoky Mountains